Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dak Lak coffee growing area is currently over 200,000 hectares and is the "Coffee Capital" of Vietnam, accounting for 1/3 of the country's area.
 In the 2022 - 2023 crop year, the total coffee output of the province reached 558,729 tons; Dak Lak coffee is exported to 61 markets around the world.
 In particular, the Buon Ma Thuot Coffee Geographical Indication has been protected in 32 countries and territories.

-Farmers in Vietnam, one of the world’s largest coffee exporters, are refusing to deliver coffee they have sold unless futures prices are renegotiated after global prices soared to a 28-year high, Reuters reported.
-Despite having written contracts, global traders say it is not worth suing local suppliers because of the costs involved.
+Farmers in Vietnam, one of the world’s largest coffee exporters, are refusing to deliver beans they have sold unless futures prices are renegotiated after global prices soared to a 28-year high, Reuters reported.
+Despite having written contracts, global traders say suing local suppliers is not worth the costs involved.

-The poor harvest has pushed prices much higher, and farmers feel they cannot afford to deliver at agreed prices and have sought to renegotiate contracts.
-The impasse initially affected only local Vietnamese dealers, but has now spread to the broader market, tightening global supplies and helping push the world price benchmark to its highest level since 1995.
+The poor harvest has pushed prices much higher, and farmers, feeling they cannot afford to deliver at agreed prices, have sought to renegotiate contracts.
+The impasse initially affected only local Vietnamese dealers, but has now spilled over into the wider market, tightening global supplies and helping push the world price benchmark to its highest level since 1995.

-Vietnam is expected to have its worst crop in six years in 2022/23, and some contracts have been extended into 2023/24, meaning farmers need a large crop to meet all their commitments.
-However, this season’s harvest is also expected to be low.
+Vietnam is on track to have its worst crop in six years in 2022/23, and some contracts have been extended into 2023/24, meaning farmers need a large crop to meet all commitments.
+However, this season’s harvest is also low.

 Source